zephyrproject-rtos/zephyr/doc/porting/arch.rst

   them is the running thread.

-A cooperative context switch is always done by having a thread call the :func:`_Swap()` kernel internal symbol.
-When :c:func:`_Swap` is called, the kernel logic knows that a context switch has to happen: :c:func:`_Swap` does not check to see if a context switch must happen.
-Rather, :c:func:`_Swap` decides what thread to context switch in. :c:func:`_Swap` is called by a very select set of nanokernel functions, basically nanokernel objects (fifo, lifo, stack, semaphore) primitives when the object being operated on is unavailable, and some fiber/task yielding/sleeping primitives.
+A cooperative context switch is always done by having a thread call the :code:`_Swap()` kernel internal symbol.
+When :code:`_Swap` is called, the kernel logic knows that a context switch has to happen: :code:`_Swap` does not check to see if a context switch must happen.
+Rather, :code:`_Swap` decides what thread to context switch in. :code:`_Swap` is called by a very select set of nanokernel functions, basically nanokernel objects (fifo, lifo, stack, semaphore) primitives when the object being operated on is unavailable, and some fiber/task yielding/sleeping primitives.

 .. note::

-  On x86, :c:func:`_Swap` is generic enough and the architecture flexible enough that :c:func:`_Swap` can be called when exiting an interrupt to provoke the context switch.
+  On x86, :code:`_Swap` is generic enough and the architecture flexible enough that :code:`_Swap` can be called when exiting an interrupt to provoke the context switch.
 This should not be taken as a rule, since neither the ARM Cortex-M or ARCv2 port do this.

-Since :c:func:`_Swap` is cooperative, the caller-saved registers from the ABI are already on the stack.
+Since :code:`_Swap` is cooperative, the caller-saved registers from the ABI are already on the stack.
 There is no need to save them in the TCS.

 A context switch can also be performed preemptively.
 This happens upon exiting an ISR, in the kernel interrupt exit stub:

-* :c:func:`_IntExit` on x86/ARM.
+* :code:`_IntExit` on x86/ARM.
-* :c:func:`_firq_exit` and :c:func:`_rirq_exit` on ARCv2.
+* :code:`_firq_exit` and :code:`_rirq_exit` on ARCv2.

 In this case, the context switch must only be invoked when the interrupted thread was the task, not when it was a fiber, and only when the current